OSGeo/PROJ/docs/source/operations/projections/ivea.rst

-.. _dsea:
+.. _ivea:

 ********************************************************************************
-Dodecahedral Snyder Equal Area
+Icosahedral Vertex Equal Area
 ********************************************************************************

 .. versionadded:: 9.9

+Alias for ``+proj=dsea +dual``.
+Drop-in improved version of :ref:`isea`, with less obvious cusps.
+Functionally equivalent to performing a Snyder equal-area projection using a dodecahedron (:ref:`dsea`), but then unfolding onto an icosahedral net.

-Snyder's equal-area mapping :cite:`Snyder1992` applied to the twelve pentagonal faces of a regular dodecahedron and unfolded into a planar net.
+Snyder's equal-area mapping :cite:`Snyder1992` applied to the twelve pentagonal faces of a regular dodecahedron.
+Each face is subdivided into 10 spherical right sub-triangles, yielding a total of 120.

-The dodecahedron is subdivided into 12 × 10 = 120 right sub-triangles,
+The icosahedron is unfolded into a planar net and subdivided into 20 × 6 = 120
-and each sub-triangle is mapped independently using the area-preserving Snyder construction.
+right sub-triangles.
+Each sub-triangle is mapped independently using the area-preserving Snyder construction to the 120 dodecahedral spherical triangles.

 See :ref:`polyhedral` for the shared theory.